mtccoote/mtccoote.github.io/_posts/2023-03-07-our-new-website.markdown

 layout: post
 title:  "Our new website"
 date:   2023-03-07 12:26:29 +0000
-author: Matt Coote
+author: Matt
 ---
 Welcome to Talk Education Partnership's (TEP's) new website!

 This site emerged from an initiative to minimise the charity's operating costs.
 It has allowed TEP to cut subsrciptions to website-building services and to streamline its domain name service (DNS) providers.

 Ongoing costs for TEP's online presence have __fallen by over 80%__ as a result.
-This leaves us with more money to spend on [our casues]({% link about.markdown %}), and means more of your donations go toward those causes.
+This leaves us with more money to spend on [our causes]({% link about.markdown %}), and means more of your donations go toward those causes.

 The flipside was that I had to learn how to build and maintain a working website.
 Fortunately, static website generators deal with all the difficult bits.